KangchengHou/admix-kit/docs/index.md

 ---

 ## admix-kit: Toolkit for analyzing genetic data of admixed populations
-`admix-kit` is a Python library to faciliate analyses and methods development of genetics data from admixed populations.
+`admix-kit` is a Python library to facilitate analyses and methods development of genetics data from admixed populations.

-This is designed to be a [python library](api.md) to faciliate analyzing admixed populations.
+This is designed to be a [python library](api.md) to facilitate analyzing admixed populations.
 We have also created [command line interface (CLI)](cli/index.md) for main functionalities.

 `admix-kit` can be installed with